 Graduate Student Spotlight

-Ben Fowler is a Ph.D. student in the Jacobs School of Music.
+Juan Morilla Romero is a Ph.D. student in the Department of Spanish and Portuguese.

 Christine Salinas is an IU alum and was a CLACS student from 1997-1999.
 After graduating, she knew she wanted to educate kids about Latin American history.
 She went on to design and teach elementary and middle school curriculum in Spanish and Latin American culture.
 After teaching in the classroom for ten years, she shifted careers to pursue education reform through nonprofit work.
 Now, Christine works in development where she raises money to close achievement gaps among low-income children, most of whom are Latino.
 She also volunteers as a Board Member of Young Dreamer Network, a nonprofit that funds high school and college education for promising teenagers in developing countries.